Saujanya-rajvanshi/THEORY/README.md

 application software. <br>

 #### Why OS?
-* Bulky and complex app.
-(Hardware interaction code must be in app’s code base)
-* Resource exploitation by 1 App.
+* resourse managment
+* bulky apps, hardware interaction code writing problem
-* No memory protection.
+* memory isolation and protection
+* avoid (do not repeat youself) voilation

 #### What is an Operating System?
 * System software that manages hardware and software resources.